List of state highways in Louisiana (600–649): Louisiana Highway 622

+Louisiana Highway 622 (LA 622) runs 4.83 mi in Mangham.

 Louisiana Highway 623

+Louisiana Highway 623 (LA 623) runs 4.94 mi in Ball.

 Louisiana Highway 624

 Louisiana Highway 624 (LA 624) runs 5.80 mi in an east–west direction from LA 46 in Yscloskey to a point near the Mississippi River Gulf Outlet Canal east of Hopedale, St. Bernard Parish.

 The route heads southeast from Yscloskey, running along the north bank of Bayou La Loutre.
 After passing through Hopedale, LA 624 curves to the northeast with the bayou and proceeds 1.5 mi to the end of state maintenance.
 A local road continues a short distance to a dead end at the Mississippi River Gulf Outlet Canal.
 LA 624 is an undivided two-lane highway for its entire length.

 Louisiana Highway 625

 Louisiana Highway 625 (LA 625) runs 0.25 mi in an east–west direction along Maple Street in Yscloskey, St. Bernard Parish.

 The route begins at LA 46 (Florissant Highway), which runs along Bayou La Loutre.
 It then curves to the southeast to a dead end at Bayou Yscloskey.
 It is an undivided, two-lane highway for its entire length.

 In the pre-1955 state highway system, LA 625 was designated as State Route C-2073.
 LA 625 was created in the 1955 Louisiana Highway renumbering, its western end following a slightly different connection to LA 46.